Material Safety Data Sheet for 1-Bromopropane

 Proper Shipping Name: 1-Bromopropane

-Hazard Class: 3 (Flammable liquid)
+Transport Hazard Class: 3 (Flammable liquids)

 Packing Group: II